shinglyu/shinglyu.github.io/_drafts/switching-between-multiple-local-backend-in-terraform.md

 terraform workspace new eu
 ```

-It will create a workspace named `eu`, which is separated from other workspaces.
+It will create a workspace named `eu`, which is tracks its state separately from other workspaces.
 So you can achieve the same behavior as above using the following command:

 ```
 terraform init